 I have been very enthusiastic of the idea to participate to this month Chocolate Party hosted by Roxana from Roxana's Home Baking.
 The theme for this month is chocolate and caramel, which for me was pretty challenging.

-Finally I have decided what to do for this event, a chocolate flourless cake for the base topped with a caramel mousse on top decorated with chocolate curls and caramel swirls.
+Finally I have decided what to do for this event, a flourless chocolate cake for the base topped with a salted caramel mousse on top decorated with chocolate curls and caramel swirls.
 Sounds great, looks great and tastes divine.
 Didn't last too long after the photo shoot :) that's for sure.

 - Makes about 10 servings